romeobwiii/mulaxprime/README.md

 - Creator of **Mothusi** — an AI tutor for BGCSE Computer Studies students, now at **V3.1**
 - Creator of **Tsela** — an offline, on-device AI admissions assistant for Botswana university applicants, built for ADTC 2026
 - Creator of **Mpho** — a Telegram bot with AI chat, TTS, and YouTube streaming
-- Currently expanding into full-stack web development — HTML, CSS (Flexbox), and JavaScript — to bring Mothusi to the browser
+- Currently expanding into full-stack web development — Flask, HTML, CSS (Flexbox), and JavaScript — to bring Mothusi to the browser
 - Ranked **#1 contributor in Botswana** on Gitista's open source leaderboard

 ---